-In the following example, the cohorts “Android User” and “iPhone User” are being compared.
-As shown in the Legend on the left of the chart, “iPhone Users” are indicated in dark blue, “Android Users” in light blue.
+In the following example, the cohorts “Android Users” and “iPhone Users” are being compared.
+As shown in the Legend on the left of the chart, “iPhone Users” are indicated in purple, “Android Users” in orange.

 To see the percentage breakdowns of these cohorts in more detail, click on a node to highlight the strongest path to that node.
 The box that pops up shows the percentage of each cohort that followed that path.

-In the following example, of the users that reached this Ad Impression event, 51.5% of users are iPhone users, 48.5% of users are Android users.
+In the following example, of the users that reached this Exit Tutorial event, 22.2% of users are iPhone users, 77.8% of users are Android users.

 You can choose to hide events from the flows report to simplify and clarify the results.
 This is useful if you have common events that add noise because they are not relevant to the workflow you are examining.

 Click the Hide Events button at the top of the chart and check any events you want to hide from the query, then click Apply.

 You can also choose to hide a specific event from the flow by right clicking on it in the Flows chart.

 You may pick custom events as the starting or ending events directly in the query.
 For custom events that are composed of multiple events, paths consisting of either event are combined into a single flow.